andrei-akopian/Data_alignment_script/README.md

 # Diagram
-The script calculates the avarage of multiple graphs from a csv file and exports it into a "resoult.csv".
+The script calculates the avarage of multiple graphs from a csv file and exports it into a "result.csv".
 Wiki has the usage instructions as well as algorithm description.